 Is Netflix Blocked in China?
 (NO!)

-Interestingly, the problem with watching Netflix in China isn’t that China has blocked access to the website like they have to Facebook or Twitter.
+Interestingly, the problem with watching Netflix in China isn’t that China has blocked access to the website like they have to Facebook or Twitter (see How to access Facebook in China).
 Frankly, China could care less what movies you watch.
-The reality is that you don’t need to unblock Netflix in China.

 Accessing Netflix in China Using a VPN

-Without getting too technical, a VPN (Virtual Private Network) is a simple way to fool Netflix or any other online service (think Pandora, Hulu or others) into thinking that you’re in a different location.
+Without getting too technical, a VPN (Virtual Private Network) is a simple way to fool Netflix or any other online streaming service (think Pandora, Hulu or others) into thinking that you’re in a different location.

-Since I use ExpressVPN, all I had to do after paying for the service was download and install the software (less than 10 minutes) and put in the license key they sent to my email.
+Since I use NordVPN, all I had to do after paying for the service was download and install the software (less than 10 minutes) and put in the license key they sent to my email.
 It was that simple.